2011 FEI World Cup Finals: Show jumping final III

-(Top 8 of 27 competitors)

-Final standings
+Show jumping final standings

 The competitor with the smallest number of faults in the World Cup Final standings will be the World Cup Champion of the 2010/2011 season.

-ELI = eliminatedDNS = did not startRET = retired

-A jump-off was not necessary.

-Further competitions

-European Youngster Cup-Super Final
+European Youngster Cup-Super Final (show jumping)

 At Friday morning (April 29, 2011) the “Super Final“ of the European Youngster Cup (EY-Cup) season 2010 was held.
 It was a show jumping competition with one jump-off for riders up to the age of 26.
 The chance to start in this final had: